Flashcards in Global Markets And Business Expansion - 4.2 Deck (64):

 4. balance of payments surplus (exports to be higher than imports)

-what are 9 factors which businesses use to asses a country as a production location?
+what are 3 of 9 factors which businesses use to asses a country as a production location?

 1. cost of production